 As EconoFact.org explains, many undocumented immigrants have dependent children or spouses who are U.S. citizens.
 For this reason, households with one or more undocumented immigrant residents often do receive federally funded benefits.
 Some undocumented individuals may access SSI, for example, or food stamps and other benefits via their U.S.-born children.
 They may also access certain benefits through another household member who has Legal Permanent Resident or Refugee status.
 It’s important to note, however, that the total burden undocumented immigrants place on taxpayer-funded government programs is still incredibly small.

 You May Qualify for Legal Assistance

 Curious about whether you may qualify for disability benefits — and how much you’ll receive?
 Talk to a Social Security attorney near you for free about your claim.
-You can sign up for a no-cost, no-obligation phone call and get confidential legal advice over the phone.
-Plus, having an attorney file your paperwork makes the SSA 2x more likely to award you benefits the first time you apply.
-Since these attorneys work on contingency, yo pay $0 for legal assistance if you don’t win benefits.
+You can sign up for a no-cost, no-obligation phone call today.
+Plus, having an attorney file your paperwork makes the SSA 3x more likely to award you benefits.
+Since these attorneys work on contingency, you pay $0 for legal assistance if you don’t win benefits.
 But if you do win, then you’ll only pay a small, one-time fee.